What Was The Purpose Of Emancipation Proclamation

 Q: What was the immediate impact of the Emancipation Proclamation?

 A: The immediate impact of the Emancipation Proclamation was limited, as it only applied to Confederate-held territory.
-However, its symbolic and moral significance was immense, transforming the war into a fight for human freedom.
+Still, its symbolic and moral significance was immense, transforming the war into a fight for human freedom.

 Q: How did the Emancipation Proclamation affect Black people?